It's official: that new Nintendo Switch isn't coming this year

 Furukawa's comments came at a financial briefing to mark the end of the latest fiscal year, with an expected forecast of 18 million Switch console sales – and a whopping $1 billion (£760 million / AU$1.5 billion) made from Nintendo's Android and iOS mobile games.

-We have now got word of a new Nintendo Switch console to mark the release of Animal Crossing: New Horizons, with a peaceful blue/green color palette and adorable dock design – it may not be a jump in power, but it's certainly the kind of fan service designed to tide us over until there is one.
+We have now got word of a new Nintendo Switch design to mark the release of Animal Crossing: New Horizons in March, with a peaceful blue/green color palette and adorably decorated dock – it may not be a jump in power, but it's certainly the kind of fan service designed to tide us over until there is one.

 Via IGN